watchusmakemagic/captions-help/README.md

 ### Viewing captions on devices

+#### Viewer (for personal devices)

-Caption Portal can present captions to an In-person or Hybrid audience who wish to view captions on personal devices.
+Caption Portal can present captions to an In-person or Hybrid audience who wish to view captions on personal devices such as mobile phones or tableys.
 You can direct these viewers to a URL in the Caption Portal by copying the URL of the `Viewer` option in the main menu, or by sharing the QR code available from the `QR Code` option in the main menu.

+The following query parameters can be used to customised the display,

+* `font_color` e.g. blue
+* `font_family` e.g. monospace
+* `background_color` e.g. black
+* `text_align` e.g. left
+* `viewercontrols` e.g. none

+#### Viewer (for displays, televisions and video walls)

+Caption Portal can present captions to an In-person or Hybrid audience who wish to view captions on personal devices such as mobile phones or tableys.
+You can direct these viewers to a URL in the Caption Portal by copying the URL of the `Viewer` option in the main menu, or by sharing the QR code available from the `QR Code` option in the main menu.

+The following query parameters can be used to customised the display,

+* `font_color` e.g. blue
+* `font_family` e.g. monospace
+* `background_color` e.g. black
+* `text_align` e.g. left
+* `viewercontrols` e.g. none
+* `tween_speed` e.g. 1200

 #### Configuring Webhook URLs